Vitorrrocha/react_movies/README.md

-# React Movies
+# React Movies 🎥

 <img alt="AppGif" src="githubAssets/appGif.gif" />

-## A simple web application that consumes an api and list of some movies, made in ReactJS.
+## A simple web application that consumes an api and list of some movies 🎥 , made in ReactJS.

-### Available Scripts
+### Available Scripts 💻

 **Cloning repository and running**